sbme-tutorials/database-tutorials/fall2021/notes/SBEw03.md

 ## JOIN clause

-JOIN clause is used to combine rows from two or more tables, based on a related column between them. there is must be a relation between the two tables via certain column
+JOIN clause is used to combine rows FROM two or more tables, based on a related column between them. there is must be a relation between the two tables via certain column

 ```